Patent Agent Cost: Everything You Need to Know

 Finally, another factor that will affect the final cost of either a provisional patent application, non-provisional patent application, or both is how many published applications or previous patents related to your invention already exist.
 The more prior that is found or other inventions that already exist that are similar to your invention, the higher the cost of your patent application will be.

 If you need help figuring out the cost of a patent or the cost of hiring a patent agent or attorney, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.